Pest Control Powered by Science

 - Pesticides must not be the default treatment or the first line of treatment for an insect or rodent problem.

-- The removal of access to food, water, warmth, and harborage must be performed to reduce reliance on pesticides and rodenticides.
+- The removal of access to food, water, warmth, and harborage must be performed to reduce an overreliance on pesticides and rodenticides.

-- Structural improvements such as sealing gaps, cracks, and crevices must be performed to reduce reliance on pesticides and rodenticides.
+- Structural improvements such as sealing gaps, cracks, and crevices must be performed to reduce an overreliance on pesticides and rodenticides.

 - When products need to be applied, the use of targeted applications such as bait gels and dusts applied to inaccessible wall voids must be the preferred method of application.